 Identity Theft Information

 If you have been a victim of identity theft, you cannot obtain an IRS Tax Return Transcript until the issue has been resolved by the IRS.
 Since resolution can take a significant amount of time, please provide a copy of the Transcript Database View (TRDBV) tax transcript to our office along with a signed and dated statement by the tax filer indicating you were a victim of IRS tax-related identity theft and the IRS has been made aware of the tax-related identity theft.
 You may obtain a copy of the TRDBV from the IRS by calling 1-800-908-4490.

 Verification is complete when we have reviewed all required documentation, and the data in your financial aid application is accurate according to the documentation submitted.
 In general, verification must be completed by the last day of your enrollment during the school year for which your application has been selected, unless you meet certain federal criteria to be considered for late disbursements.
 Our office recommends that you submit verification documents as soon as possible upon being notified of your selection.

 What happens if I do not complete verification?

 If you choose not to, or fail to submit verification documents, we will be unable to complete the review of your eligibility for financial aid.

 In rare cases, a student who has already been awarded federal financial aid may be selected for verification after financial aid has disbursed.
 In the event that this happens, we will send notification by email.
-Failure to comply with the verification requirements will result in your aid being cancelled and any future aid not disbursing to your student account.
-If financial aid had already disbursed to your student account, your financial aid will also be cancelled which may result in a balance on your University student account.
+Failure to comply with the verification requirements will result in your aid being canceled and any future aid not disbursing to your student account.
+If financial aid had already disbursed to your student account, your financial aid will also be canceled which may result in a balance on your University student account.